-Looking ahead, for the current fiscal year, the Group expects no significant change in market conditions.
-In view of the uncertain and challenging market conditions, the Group is undertaking a restructuring exercise to reduce worldwide headcount and costs.
-With a lower cost structure, and the potential revenue growth opportunities provided by the introduction of new products, the Group is working towards an improvement in financial performance for the year.
+Looking ahead, for the current fiscal year, the Group expects no significant change in the uncertain and challenging market conditions.
+The continuing development and introduction of new products will provide potential revenue growth opportunities and help the Group work towards an improvement in financial performance for the year.
+However, the extent of improvement is dependent on market conditions during the year.